There are more than 300 different cheeses in the U.S. Which type of cheese is right for you?

 Watching the Amount of Fat in Your Diet?

 Cheeses like Parmesan, Romano (grated) or part-skim mozzarella are naturally lower in fat.
-You can also try low fat options like cottage, ricotta, Cheddar, Swiss, parmesan, colby, muenster, provolone, Mexican blend or American (process).
-Food for thought: scientists from Harvard have identified a component in dairy fat that may reduce the risk of type 2 diabetes.
+You can also try low fat options like cottage cheese, ricotta, Cheddar, Swiss, parmesan, colby, muenster, provolone, Mexican blend or American (process).
+In fact, research shows health benefits from eating dairy foods like cheese may reduce the incidence of stroke and type 2 diabetes.

 Good news — most dairy foods are naturally gluten free!
-Natural cheeses are gluten-free and in the case of cheeses that have added flavors or are processed, check the food label’s ingredient list to make sure ingredients sourced from wheat, barley or rye aren’t added.
+While natural cheeses are typically gluten-free unless they have added flavors or ingredients, be sure to check the ingredient list on the food label.

 Looking for More Protein?

-Swiss, cottage, ricotta, mozzarella, Monterey jack, Cheddar, gouda, colby, port de salut, provolone, Mexican blend or muenster are all high in protein.
-Cheeses like these contribute high-quality protein as well as calcium, phosphorus and vitamin A to the American diet.
+Swiss, cottage cheese, ricotta, mozzarella, Monterey jack, Cheddar, gouda, colby, port de salut, provolone, Mexican blend or muenster are all high in protein.
+Cheeses like these contribute high-quality protein as well as nutrients like calcium to the American diet.

 Choose cheese based on firmness and age.
 In general, softer, less-aged cheeses require less salt than harder, aged cheeses.
 Salt is a vital part of the cheesemaking process, as it controls moisture, texture, taste, functionality and food safety.
 So, salt cannot be completely eliminated, but cheeses like Swiss, Monterey Jack, ricotta or Parmesan are naturally lower in sodium.

-A serving size of cheese is about 4 dice-sized cubes — 1 1/2 ounces of natural cheese or 2 ounces of processed cheese to be exact.
-The U.S. Dietary Guidelines for Americans recommends eating three daily servings of dairy foods help to improve your overall diet, get more nutrients and improve bone health.
+A serving size of cheese is 1 1/2 ounces of natural cheese or about four dice-sized cubes.
+MyPlate recommends getting your daily dairy from milk, cheese and yogurt help to improve your overall diet, get more nutrients and improve bone health.